delthas/vegas-datamosh/README.md

 # vegas-datamosh
 **A Sony/MAGIX Vegas Pro datamoshing script, using FFmpeg and Avidemux**

+## Description
+This script lets you do datamoshing, by repeating some P-frames multiple times.
+This adds weird movement to the video, and corrupts the video data because the next P-frames refer to invalid data.
+You just need to select a part of the timeline, then the script will render it, datamosh it with avidemux, and add the datamoshed result to the timeline.
+The script will repeat the P-frames at the beginning of the selection and simply append the next frames.

+Since an MPEG4 stream always starts with an I-frame, the script will use the frame before the frame at the start of the selection as the I-frame.
+So you probably don't want to start the selection on the same frame an event starts.

+Also, as always this kind of datamoshing works better when there is movement in the video in the frames that are repeated, i.e. at the beginning of the selection.
+Make sure to start the selection on frames with a lot of movement for best results.

+The script attempts to keep a very high video quality, by using uncompressed and very high bitrate formats.
+Obviously the result is not lossless but it should not be too pixelated.

 ## Setup
 Download the latest [release](../../releases/) and unpack it into your ```C:\Users\<user>\Documents\Vegas Script Menu``` folder.